 How Property Division Works in Divorce

-Two types of property will be considered when deciding upon distribution:
+Marital and non-marital property will be considered when deciding upon distribution:

-Generally, assets or liabilities that are nonmarital are not subject to equitable distribution.
+Generally, assets or liabilities that are non-marital are not subject to equitable distribution.
 It is the marital property that the two parties, or courts, will divide out with fair distribution.
 If the parties are unable to agree on a division of the assets and debts, the court will determine the equitable distribution based on various factors including:

-- – the financial contribution of each spouse to the marriage
+- The financial contribution of each spouse to the marriage

-- – the duration of the marriage
+- The duration of the marriage

-- – the economic circumstances of each spouse
+- The economic circumstances of each spouse

-- – the debt accumulation by each respective spouse
+- The debt accumulation by each respective spouse

-- – the best interest of children regarding living in the marital home
+- The best interest of children regarding living in the marital home